 If you’re planning to create an eBook, you may find the contents also works well as a video series.
 In fact, it may even have greater impact in that format.
 Of course, you won’t know for sure until you try it, so produce both versions and put them out there.
 See which one generates the best results.

-It’s a mistake to pigeon hole your content and think of it simply in one form, for one channel.
+It’s a mistake to pigeon hole your content and thinks of it simply in one form, for one channel.
 Digital has opened the doors for innovation and creativity, like never before.
 Go multichannel and multi-everything!

 You could even successfully bring your digital content into the offline world too, by printing out your eBook and taking it along to networking events or sales meetings as a leave behind.